How to Calculate Reverse Charges?

-Normally, the supplier pays the tax on supply.
-In certain cases, the receiver becomes liable to pay the tax, i.e., the chargeability gets reversed which is why it is called reverse charge and vendor is expected to hold back the taxes.
-So we have come with How to calculate Reverse charges as its but confusing to many business owners.
+Normally, in business, the Customer pays the tax on supply of items to a Vendor.
+In certain cases, the receiver becomes liable to pay the tax, i.e., the chargeability gets reversed which is why it is called Reverse Charges and vendor is expected to hold back the taxes.
+So we have come with how to calculate Reverse charges as its but confusing to many business owners.

 Reverse charges was used by some business from the beginning.
 But post GST, this charge has become an important point as GST wants to increase tax compliance and tax revenues.
 Earlier, the government was unable to collect service tax from various unorganized sectors like goods transport.
 Compliances and tax collections will therefore be increased through reverse charge mechanism.